infiniflow/ragflow/docs/guides/develop/launch_ragflow_from_source.md

 # Launch the RAGFlow Service from Source

 A guide explaining how to set up a RAGFlow service from its source code.
-By following this guide, you'll be equipped to debug using the source code.
+By following this guide, you'll be able to debug using the source code.

 ## Target Audience